 As a Trooper with 15th (Scottish) Reconnaissance Regiment, Joseph risked his life in this way on countless occasions.
-Even though he has recently been awarded the Chevalier de la Legion d’Honneur, Joseph simply describes these daring missions as “very dodgy.”
+Even though he has been awarded the Chevalier de la Legion d’Honneur, Joseph simply describes these daring missions as “very dodgy.”

 Joseph now lives alone on the outskirts of Glasgow and suffers from mobility problems, needing an electrically powered scooter to get around.
 A steep front drive meant that he couldn’t get to his car, especially in winter when it became dangerously icy.
 On many days, a still sprightly and independently minded Joseph, could not leave his house.